ElliotY-ML/Hippocampus_Segmentation_MRI/README.md

 and evaluate model performance metrics - overall Dice Similarity Coefficent & Jaccard Index.
 - Section 3 Integrating into a Clinical Network:  Simulate DICOM Message Service Element (DIMSE), where a computer containing a copy of the Sections 2 segmentation algorithm listens for PACS file transfer, and requests a copy of the transferred file to execute inference and provide hippocampus measurement.

+In this completed model run, the model achieved performance of **Overall Mean Dice Similarity Coefficent 0.906** and **Overall mean Jaccard Index 0.83**.
 A full discussion of completed project results and model performance can be read in [Validation_Plan_Proposal](Validation_Plan_Proposal.pdf)

 **References**
 [1] Alzheimer’s Association.
 "2020 Alzheimer’s Disease Facts and Figures", Alzheimers & Dementia, 2020;16(3):391+.
 [LINK](https://www.alz.org/media/Documents/alzheimers-facts-and-figures_1.pdf)